Money is still, somehow, one of those weirdly “taboo” subjects.

 This horror movie we’re living in, which so far has no credits, just keeps rolling on, but perhaps it can have a tiny silver lining.
 It can teach us to discuss everything.
 To be transparent, honest, to see all sides, all possibilities.
 We need to stop going to “check out that noise” or “check the basement” or “go to the attic”.
 If we learn nothing else from this nightmare, we should learn to be honest.

 Too many people think honesty is scary.
 It’s the same when it comes to money.
 They think discussing money is: “scary”, “embarrassing”, “frightening”, “crass”, or “inappropriate”.
 We all need money, unfortunately (it’s the main reason the world is a mess, simplistic, maybe, but it doesn’t make it untrue).

 Money controls our lives.
 It’s the true reason for most of the world’s problems, yet too many people refuse to talk about it, learn about it, and try to figure out why money’s too tight to mention.
-Politics, religion, food, vaccines, money, “The Great Pumpkin”…geez, what can we talk about these days without a brawl?
+Politics, religion, food, vaccines, masks, money, “The Great Pumpkin”…geez, what can we talk about these days without a brawl?

 Times are tough, or not, depending which politicians are trying to score which point.

 Most people have at least a rudimentary knowledge of budgeting, oh no, I said a dirty word, the “b” word, “budget”.
 Who knows what I’ll say next?
 “Economize”.
 “Reduce”.
 Or the big “F”, “frugal”.
 Gasp!